Tuesday, 30 November 2010

 My favourite look, Russian Ushanka, peep toes and cable knit scarf.

-My dainty rhyming postcards bought from the fa
+My dainty rhyming postcards bought from the fair.

 The Whitworth Forest- this lovely lady accessorized a Peter Pan collar blouse with this tartan pleated skirt echoing highland mainstays.